FyraLabs-Graveyard/wiki-old/guide.md

 > Superuser, `sudo` previliges, or Root privilieges are the highest order of access a program can have access to.
 This is analogous to Adminstrator privileges on Windows, this also applies on other UNIX-based Operating systems such as macOS.
 {.is-info}

+> It is **_NEVER_** recommended for a user to ever use the root user as their main account.
+As the root user will have unrestricted privilieges over everything on the system.
+This is a major security risk and most software will try to stop you from running them as root anyway.
+{.is-warning}